 You might be wondering what is keto tracking?
 Well, keto tracking encompasses a few different things.
 It includes tracking your macros, how to track your macros, deciding whether you track net or total carbs and testing your ketones.
 You don’t have to do these things to be following a keto diet.
 If you feel you have hit a plateau or want to really dial in your diet then keto tracking may be something you want to try.

 Net carbs vs Total carbs

 Total carbs is when you are measuring all the carbs you consume in a day.
-Many in the Keto world use less than 20g total carbs as their goal each day.
+Many in the keto world use less than 20g total carbs as their limit each day.
 This can be pretty difficult as any vegetables will make this add up very quickly.
 It can be a little challenging in Australia to properly work out total carbs as the nutritional labels show net carbs .

 See the example above, on the left (US version) the dietary fibre is nestled under the carbohydrate, this means the carbohydrate amount includes the fibre, so this is total carbs.
 The nutrition label on the right (Australian version) has the dietary fibre as its own entry (not nestled under carbohydrate).
-So the amount in carbohydrates is the net carbs.
+So the amount shown as carbohydrates is the net carbs.

 It is your choice if you choose to count total or net carbs.
 When we first started we monitored our total carbs and found this was good for becoming fat adapted and learning carb amounts in foods.
-Net carbs can allow you more flexibility, variety and vegetables.
+However, net carbs can allow you more flexibility, variety and vegetables.
 Our advice is to experiment and find what works best for your body and health issues.

 - Very popular